 I'm only interested in performance.
 Why are you making me take lighting design (and dramaturgy classes, and tech crew credits, and...)?

 We are proud to offer a BA program, and as such, we take a broad, "liberal arts" view of theater.
-We think that in order to be effective theater artists, people need to be aware of the many different sides of the theater world, and that holds for both our majors and those who pursue the Minor in Theater.
+We think that in order to be effective theater artists, people need to be aware of the many different sides of the theater world, and that holds for both our Majors and those who pursue the Minor in Theater.
 Theater is a collaborative art that improves when all the members of a production speak the same language and work toward the same goal.
-We also believe that whatever an individual's focus might be, he or she will be stronger in that area for having a knowledge of related areas.
+We also believe that whatever an individual's focus might be, they will be stronger in that area for having a knowledge of related areas.
 An actor, for example, might be able to make stronger acting choices based on an understanding of why a lighting designer is choosing certain effects and how they influence the way the audience perceives what's happening on stage.
 Besides, you might discover a passion for a side of theater you didn’t even know about before!

 See our Major page to learn about different areas of theater you can study here.